stackbit-projects/willauriersite-24ae1/content/pages/about.md

 sections:
   - type: content_section
     content: >
-      Women in Leadership Laurier is made up of 13 strong, empowering female students who work together to create inspiring events for the Laurier community to attend.
+      Women in Leadership Laurier is made up of 13 strong, empowered female students who work together to create inspiring events for the Laurier community to attend.
 There are various departments that make up the WILL team including digital, marketing, corporate, internal, finance, events and mentorship.
     image_alt: Our team in the meeting room
   - type: grid_section
     section_id: team